 In this course, you will learn how to use commercial property appraisal techniques to determine the feasibility of alternative programs of real property use.
 Students work in teams to apply the techniques learned in the classroom to an actual commercial property using current market data.

 Students in this course will analyze spatial relationships in the urban economy, including urban land, labor, and housing markets; urban transport; city governance and finance; and regional models.
 You will be equipped with a deep understanding of what drives the growth and wealth of cities.

 This capstone course provides an overview of the real estate development process from project conception to asset disposition.
 You will become familiar with best-known methods and practices that developers utilize to conduct market research, site selection, financial feasibility, regulatory review, neighborhood negotiations, design, construction contracts, construction management, debt financing, private placements, equity waterfalls, leasing, asset management, and disposition.

-Experience thorough discussions of how public real estate investment products such as Mortgage-Backed Securities (MBS) and Real Estate Investment Trusts (REIT) are structured and how investors price them.
-Explore key strategic considerations for institutional investors in their real estate investments.
-Analyze the equity side of real estate, review mortgage math, analyze MBS and real estate equity investments by looking at specific REITs.
+Thorough discussion of how public real estate investment products such as Mortgage-Backed Securities (MBS) and Real Estate Investment Trusts (REIT) are structured and how investors price them.
+Exploration of key strategic considerations for institutional investors in their real estate investments.
+Analysis of the equity side of real estate, review of mortgage math, analysis of MBS and real estate equity investments by looking at specific REITs.

 Gain Real-World Insights From Our Study Tours

 Tour major U.S. real estate markets to observe and study real estate projects in action, while networking with executives and business leaders who will share valuable industry perspectives.

 Recent study tours have included three to five-day trips to New York City and Chicago.

 New York City